tiagocbarbosa/amazon-web-robotframework/README.md

 The automation uses Robot Framework, Selenium Webdriver and Python technologies.

+Important: the Amazon.com.br is constantly changing, so the HTML elements names and IDs.
+Because of this it may be necessary change the elements search in the [/resources/amazon_testing.resource](https://github.com/tiagocbarbosa/amazon-web-robotframework/tree/main/resources/amazon_testing.resource) file.

 ## How to use
 To use this project, clone it on your machine and open it on your favorite IDE.